Zaabson/WEB_SHOP-flask/readme.md

 - sorting and filtering of products
 - creation of an account
 - cart stored in session
-- processing of a transaction in progress

 ## yet to implement

-- processing of a transaction
+- paying
 - change the look of some sites
-- favourites
+- transaction table on admin page
+- change password with email link
 - a lot